Battlefield 2: Infantry classes

 In Battlefield 2, as with previous Battlefield titles, players are able to select from a variety of infantry classes.
 Each class of soldier is equipped with different weaponry appropriate to their role in the battle.
 Assault soldiers, for example, are general-purpose infantry with grenade-launcher equipped assault-rifles and extra armor, Medics carry first-aid equipment such as a field defibrillator, and Anti-Tank troopers are equipped with missiles which are effective against heavy armor.

 Players are able to choose a class at the start of a match, or between dying and respawn.
-Players can also change their class by picking up a "kit" from the body of an incapacitated soldier, friendly or otherwise.
-Hence, an Assault soldier can become a Medic if they come across a fallen Medic.
-Player classes are divided in 'Heavy' (with reduced damage done to the torso, but lower stamina) and 'Light' (with standard multipliers, but higher stamina, thus able to sprint for a longer time).
+Players can change their class by picking up a 'kit' from the body of an incapacitated soldier, regardless of whether the soldier is friendly or enemy.
+For example, an Assault soldier can become a Medic by acquiring a fallen Medic's kit.
+Player classes are categorized into 'Heavy' and 'Light' types: Heavy classes have reduced damage to the torso but lower stamina, while Light classes have standard damage multipliers and higher stamina, allowing for longer sprinting.

-Within the infantry class, there are four support classes with special abilities.
-The Engineer can repair with his wrench, the Medic can revive with his defibrillator paddles and heal, the Support can resupply ammunition with his ammunition bags and the sniper can place claymores and engage long distance targets.
-When one of these three classes occupies a vehicle (with the exception of the recon), nearby personnel and vehicles can be replenished, repaired or healed by being in close proximity.
+Within the infantry class, there are three support classes with special abilities.
+Within the infantry, three support classes have unique abilities: the Engineer can repair vehicles using his wrench; the Medic can revive and heal teammates using defibrillator paddles; and the Support can resupply ammunition using ammunition bags.
+When any of these classes occupies a vehicle, nearby personnel and vehicles can receive repairs, healing, or resupply, provided they are within close proximity.